coplat/SumSquared/README.md

 # Summing Up Squares!

-This Rust project exposes a function, `summing_up_squares`, that calculates the sum of squares from 1 to a given number `n` to JavaScript via WebAssembly (WASM).
+`summing_up_squares` is a Rust program which calculates the sum of squares from 1 to a given number `n` to JavaScript via WebAssembly (WASM).

 ## Features